-If you have a larger kitchen, perhaps with an island, your colour options may be wider and you could choose either dark or light colours for your cabinet doors.
-This is because a more expansive space can handle many different colours and design choices.
+If you have a larger kitchen, perhaps with an island, your colour options may be wider, and you could choose either dark or light colours for your cabinet doors.
+A more expansive space can handle many different colours and design choices.

 Perhaps you have already got a colour in mind?
 Can you see how it will work with the worktops and floor?
 Use colour wheels and paint websites to check how colours blend with each other and find colours which complement each other, getting inspiration for your kitchen.